jototland/stackedit_workspace/statistikknotater/bayesian.md

 Let $X$ be a random variable with *pmf* or *pdf* $p(x;\theta)$, where $\theta$ is a parameter given by the random variable $\Theta$ with *pmf* of *pdf* $f(\theta)$.

-Often we are interested in determining $\theta$.
+Often we are interested in determining the distribution of $\theta$.
 In that case

 * $f(\theta)$ is the *prior*
 * $x$ is the evidence